nbkhope/getting-started-react-native/GUIDE.md

 />
 ```

 Whenever you type something in the input box, a function is called to set the state of the component.
 In this case, we have a function whose argument `text` is used as the variable that holds whatever you typed.
-In the function definition, you call the setState function to set the state variable with a key-value pair `name: text`.
-You will then be able to use the value in the InputText if you say `this.state.name`.
+In the function definition, you call the **setState()** function to set the state variable with a key-value pair `name: text`.
+You will then be able to use the value typed in the InputText if you say `this.state.name`.

 Note that the arrow function `() => { ... }` is also something new in ES6.
 You can think of it as a simplified version of `function() { ... }`.
 You need only drop the function keyword and add a rocket symbol in between the argument list in parenthesis and the function definition under braces.